Adaptive Step Duration for Accurate Foot Placement: Achieving Robust Bipedal Locomotion on Terrains with Restricted Footholds: Divergent Component of Motion Analysis of Bipedal Locomotion

-In the $x$-direction, the step length $x_{TD}$ can be positive, zero, or negative when walking forward, in place, or backward respectively.
-While in the $y$-direction, even if the robot is stepping in place, there will be an alternating step width $w_{l/r}$ in the left or right direction\footnote{i.e., $w_{l}=w>0$ for the left swing foot and $w_{r}=-w<0$ for the right swing foot, and $w>0$ is a fixed step width when stepping in place.}.
-Thus, we define the lateral step position $y_{TD} := w_{l/r} + W$, where $w_{l/r}$ is a fixed step width of the left or right swing foot that stands for the in-place lateral walking, and $W$ is the deviation from $w_{l/r}$ that accounts for the actual lateral movement.
-For instance, Fig. \ref{fig:digit_and_dcm} (Right) shows a rightward walking in the $y$-direction with $W<0$ for each step.
+Note that the DCM is innately decoupled in $x$- and $y$-direction.
+For a 3-D bipedal model, there will be an alternating step width $w^{l/r}$ for the left or right swing foot, even if the robot is stepping in place.
+Thus, we define the lateral step position $p^y_{TD,k}:= w^{l/r} + W_k$, where $w^{l/r}$ is a fixed step width of the left or right swing foot during in-place stepping, and $W_k$ is an offset to $w^{l/r}$ that accounts for the actual lateral movement.
+That is, given a fixed value $w>0$, the signed step width for the left swing foot is $w^l=w>0$ and for the right $w^r=-w<0$.
+For instance, \figref{fig:footprints_and_dcm} shows rightward walking in the $y$-direction with $W_k<0$.

-For a periodic gait with a constant step position $\mathbf{p}_{TD}=[L, w_{l/r}+W]^T$ and duration $T$, the nominal value of the initial DCM $\boldsymbol{\xi}_{0,\mathrm{nom}}$ can be derived from (\ref{eq:dcm_reset_map}) as
+For a periodic gait with a constant step position $\mathbf{p}_{TD,k}=[L, w^{l/r}+W]^T$ and duration $T_k=T$, the nominal value of the initial DCM $\boldsymbol{\xi}_{0,\mathrm{nom}}$ can be derived from \eqref{eq:dcm_reset_map} as

-where $\xi_{0,yl/r,\mathrm{nom}}$ of the left or right swing foot are solved by considering two consecutive steps (i.e., one cycle of lateral walking).
+where $\xi^{yl/r}_{0,\mathrm{nom}}$ of the left or right swing foot are solved by considering two consecutive steps (i.e., one cycle of lateral walking).